Agent215/AbrahamSchultz_3207Labs/lab4/README.md

 almost every function has its own shell command to execute and test it.

 I could not get my parseMetaData function to work correctly. so, this means that my mount function does not load the FAT meta data back into memory.
-I was having reading the string into my parsing function.
+Reading the string into my parsing function was givign me some trouble.
 If I had been able to get that function to work then my disk would have achieved persistence.

 Furthermore, I did not get the write function to work.
 I intended to have a function find empty blocks and add them to the File block list.
 But this ended up taking longer than I anticipated.
 I did update my pseudo code for this and other functions in my design document.